How to Find an Apartment in Berlin

 And if you are lucky you will get a call after a couple of days and get the appartment.

-How to find a Place to Live in Berlin
+Checklist – How to find an apartment in Berlin

-However, you have to keep in mind that competition is really high, and out of the 50 people who show up for these viewings, the one who will get to call the place home will be the person who provides all the information required by the estate agents, including
+Out of the 50 people who show up for these viewings, the one who will get to call the place her/his future home will be the person who provides all the information required by the estate agents.

-- Working contract (preferably unlimited, and P.S. give your job title an interesting name, i.e. if you’re a secretary, call yourself a CEO’s PA; if you’re a freelance writer, call yourself a Published Author – you get the gist)
+- Provide your working contract (preferably unlimited, and if possible give yourself a fancy job title.
+I.e. if you’re a secretary, call yourself a CEO’s PA; if you’re a freelance writer, call yourself a Published Author – you get the gist)

-- bank statements showing proof of salary receipt for the last 3 months
+- Attach your bank statements showing proof of salary receipt for the last 3 months

 - If you don’t earn enough then a letter from a guarantor would be great to increase your chances of getting the place

-- A letter of your former landlord that you have no outstanding rents with him
+- A letter of your former landlord that you have no outstanding payments with him called Mietschuldenfreiheitsbescheinigung (no joke)

-Have all information complete for the house viewing
+Have all Documents ready for the house viewing

 People will stop at nothing to get the place of their dreams, so you shouldn’t, either.